Contratto Transitorio – Summary of Important Clauses

 For the contract to be legally valid, the temporary nature of the tenant’s stay must be declared and justified.

-- Study or Training: the tenant is attending a university, academic course, internship, or professional training program in Rome.
+The tenant is attending a university, academic course, internship, or professional training programme in Rome.

 - Employment contract or employer letter